Arranging a funeral or cremation in Nebraska

 Nebraska Department of Health & Human Services, 301 Centennial Mall South, Lincoln, Nebraska 68509 Phone: (402) 471-3121

 I hope this guide has answered some of your questions about arranging a funeral in Nebraska.
 Please use our Funeral Resource Library to access further articles and consumer information about funeral planning.
-If you have a question that we have not covered, please feel free to contact us, and we will do our best to assist you.
+If you have a question we have not covered, don’t hesitate to get in touch with us, and we will do our best to assist you.